Manta-Network/docs/docs/guides/DolphinBridge.md

    </div>
 <br/>

 Enter your polkadot address and claim some `DOL`, `KSM`, `KAR`, and `MOVR`.
-After successfully receiving the tokens, you can start bridging assets from or to Dolphin Testnet
+After successfully receiving the tokens, you can start bridging assets to and from Dolphin Testnet

 <br/>